Melody-Lisa/blissboost/README.md

 ### Media

-* [Bing Create](https://www.bing.com/images/create): This image generator was used to create the site's logo and background image.
+* [Bing Create](https://www.bing.com/images/create): This image generator was used to create the site's logo, background image and default profile image.

 * [UI.dev](https://ui.dev/amiresponsive): Used to generate images that showcase the responsive design within the readme file.